Elizabeth Elstob

 Elizabeth Elstob (29 September 1683 – 3 June 1756), the "Saxon Nymph", was a pioneering scholar of Anglo-Saxon.
 She was the first person to publish a grammar of Old English written in modern English.

 Life

 Elstob was born and brought up in the Quayside area of Newcastle upon Tyne, and, like Mary Astell of Newcastle, is nowadays regarded as one of the first English feminists.
 She was the daughter of Ralph, a merchant, and his wife Jane Elstob (née Hall).
-Elizabeth's father died when she was five, and her mother died three years later. [p.
-238] She was the youngest of eight children.
-Before her mother died, she encouraged Elizabeth to become a scholar, for she was an admirer of learning especially for women. [p.
-238] By the age of eight, Elizabeth had already mastered Latin grammar.
+Elizabeth's father died when she was five, and her mother died three years later.
+She was the youngest of eight children.
+Before her mother died, she encouraged Elizabeth to become a scholar, for she was an admirer of learning especially for women.
+By the age of eight, Elizabeth had already mastered Latin grammar.